Kenny-Jolley/LAMMPS_UTILITIES/README.md

 This folder contains scripts for setting up carbon systems.

+### glass

+This folder contains scripts for generating initial random lattices for borosilicate and sodium borosilicate systems.

 ### lammps_examples

 This folder contains a collection of input scripts for simple molecular dynamics simulations.